tlambert03/LLSpy/docs/registration.rst

 * **reference:** the reference wavelength
 * **moving:** the wavelength to be registered
 * **tform:** the (forward) transformation matrix that maps the moving dataset onto the reference dataset.
 Must be a 4x4 matrix where the last row is [0,0,0,1].

+The *inworld* key in the example JSON file above indicates that the pixel coordinates have been converted into real-world (i.e. microns X/Y instead of pixels) coordinates prior to calculation of the transformation.
+This is currently the default method in LLSpy, which should allow registration files to be used to register datasets whose voxel size differs from the fiducial calibration dataset used to generate the registration file.

 A Typical Workflow
 ------------------